pathmodel/pathmodel/README.rst

    |    :width: 800px                                                                |
    +---------------------------------------------------------------------------------+

-Inferred reactions are listed in 'pathmodel_incremental_inference.tsv':
+Inferred reactions are listed in 'pathmodel_incremental_inference.tsv', with the step of the incremental mode from the source molecule (cycloartenol) to the goal molecules:

 .. table::
    :align: center